- Not considering battery consumption

 - Why professional smartphones need secure, special gadgets

-If you’re keen to know how to get the best of professional radio and combine it with all the advantages of modern smartphone apps, read this blog post: This is what professionals really want to know about hybrid devices.
+And if you’re keen to know how to get the best of professional radio and combine it with all the advantages of modern smartphone apps, read this blog post: This is what professionals really want to know about hybrid devices.

 Editor's note --

 This blog post was first published in December 2020 and it has since been updated with links to relevant information that was published later.